Serega77m/to-do-list/README.md

 ## Getting started

--- To build a project
+-- To build a project:
 **npm build**

 -- For launch localhost: